A close-up shot of the red flowers that grow in the vicinity of the Swanbank Power Station.

 These include:

-• A Corporate Plan for the next gives years
+• A Corporate Plan for the next five years

 • Quarterly reports on our progress towards meeting the goals and objectives in the SCI

 CleanCo is subject to the GOC Release of Information Arrangements.
-Our Right to Information and Release of Information Policy (PDF 233KB) will demonstrate our compliance with these arrangements.
+Our Right to Information and Release of Information Policy will demonstrate our compliance with these arrangements.

 CleanCo acknowledges that effective and appropriate risk management is a key element of building and protecting values, achieving CleanCo’s long term goals and objectives, and supporting good corporate governance.